Concrete 101

 Are there different colors of concrete available?

-Is cracking in the surface of concrete normal?
+Is cracking on the surface of concrete normal?

 Due to concrete not being a flexible material, cracking is bound to happen with age and different weather conditions.
 However, cracking will not affect the durability or function of your surface.
 If the cracking is bothering your aesthetic preferences we can easily fill in the lines with easy maintenance.